MDAnalysis/MDAnalysis.github.io/_posts/2018-08-30-on-the-fly-transformations.md

 viewers (PyMol for example), removing the rotation and translation of a particular molecule and/or centering it in the unit cell, which helps focus on the its actual conformational changes by removing their natural movement in solution.
-These transformations help us better identifying patterns in the behavior of our biological systems, and, more importantly, showing them to the world.
+These transformations help us better identify patterns in the behavior of our biological systems, and, more importantly, show them to the world.

 ## The advantage of using MDAnalysis for trajectory transformations
 Many simulation packages often contain tools to transform and analyze trajectories,